hirotaka-i/new_analysis/README.md

 # Introduction

-This repository provides a structured template for starting a new analytical project.
+This repository provides a structured template for starting a new (one-person) analytical project.
 It is designed with the following priorities in mind:

 1. **Reproducibility**: Ensure that analyses are easily reproducible with a clear folder structure and environmental setup guidelines.
 2. **Security**: Prevent sensitive information, such as data, API keys, and passwords, from being uploaded to GitHub.